chris-short/devopsish.com/content/post/137/index.md

 ## Tools

-[What are the downsides of using Openshift instead of plain vanilla kubernetes?](https://www.reddit.com/r/kubernetes/comments/cdztqg/what_are_the_downsides_of_using_openshift_instead/) — A discussion on /r/kubernetes about the downsides of using OpenShift.
+[What are the downsides of using OpenShift instead of plain vanilla Kubernetes?](https://www.reddit.com/r/kubernetes/comments/cdztqg/what_are_the_downsides_of_using_openshift_instead/) — A discussion on /r/kubernetes about the downsides of using OpenShift.
 Which sound a lot like the downsides of using [k/k](https://github.com/kubernetes/kubernetes).
 That's encouraging I guess.
 Kubernetes at scale is no trivial task.

 [Monitoring Linux Logs with Kibana and Rsyslog](http://devconnected.com/monitoring-linux-logs-with-kibana-and-rsyslog/) — "This tutorial details how to build a monitoring pipeline to analyze Linux logs with ELK 7.2 and Rsyslog."
 A super thorough explanation of how get you logs in ELK.